epezent/implot/README.md

     2) Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your `imconfig.h` file.
 - By default, no anti-aliasing is done on line plots for performance reasons.
 If you use 4x MSAA, then you likely won't even notice.
 However, you can re-enable AA with the `ImPlotFlags_AntiAliased` flag.

+## Interactive Demo

+An online version of the demo is hosted [here](https://traineq.org/implot_demo/src/implot_demo.html).
+You can view the plots and the source code that generated them.
+Note that this demo may not always be up to date and is not as performant as a desktop implemention, but it should give you a general taste of what's possible with ImPlot.
+Special thanks to [pthom](https://github.com/pthom) for creating and hosting this!

 ## FAQ

 **Q: Why?**